-Although these expensive setbacks were huge blows to the pharmaceutical industry, they were able to provide valuable lessons regarding trapib pharmacology as well as CETP inhibition as a whole.
-In the future, perhaps one of these will give rise to a successful drug candidate that can emulate the success of atorvastatin – paving the way for another generation of best-selling blockbuster drugs.
+Although these expensive setbacks were huge blows to the pharmaceutical industry, they were able to provide valuable lessons regarding trapib pharmacokinetics and pharmacodynamics as well as CETP inhibition as a whole.
+In the future, perhaps one of these will give rise to a successful drug candidate that can emulate the success of atorvastatin, paving the way for another generation of best-selling blockbuster drugs.

 Li, J. J. (2006).
 Laughing Gas, Viagra, and Lipitor: The Human Stories Behind the Drugs We Use.
 Oxford University Press.

 Bellosta, S., Paoletti, R., & Corsini, A. (2002).
 History and development of HMG-CoA reductase inhibitors.
 In HMG-CoA Reductase Inhibitors (pp. 1-17).
 Birkhäuser, Basel.